Temperature-Enhanced Coercive Field by Chiral Molecules: Results

 Starting with a negative field that saturates the sample, a uniform dark magnetization is observed, corresponding to -1 magnetization.
 As the magnetic field increases, the Ni magnetization flips to bright (+1 magnetization) at 1 mT; however, it requires an additional 2 mT to flip the domains surrounding the RAO crystals.
 When sweeping the field back down, the domains far from the crystals flip at -1 mT, while those under the crystals flip at -3 mT.
+A video of the MOKE images during a single sweep is presented in Videos S1 and S2, and an example of the resulting images is presented in Figure S3.
 The coercive field is plotted as a function of temperature in \autoref{MOKE}c for regions under (red) and far (gray) from the crystals.
 The coercive field under the crystal is 2 mT higher than that of the bare surface far from the crystals and increases linearly with temperature.

 The optical image of the sample is shown in \autoref{MOKE}d with the area of the crystals marked in a dashed white line.
 The areas under the crystals (red) or far from the crystals (gray) from which the magnetization loops were taken are marked on the image.
 Corresponding magnetic images at a 3.85 mT magnetic field are shown in \autoref{MOKE}e (20°C) and \autoref{MOKE}f (80°C).
 In this field, all the domains flipped at 20°C, while at 80°C, some light domains are left under the crystals.
 Both enantiomers of RAO were studied, and they led to similar phenomena of increased magnetic coercivity, as presented in Supporting Information Section 1.2.